 All abstracts must be free of trade and/or commercial product names

 EXAMPLE: State “a major urban health care provider” rather than naming a for-profit business or its products.

 EXAMPLE: Compare risk for incarceration by mental health diagnosis, age, and race/ethnicity.

 Presenting authors must complete and sign the Conflict-of-Interest Disclosure Form provided during the online abstract submission.
 This includes a relevant qualification statement that specifically justifies their presentation of the material.
 Please note that a general statement of the author’s training or degrees earned, or a statement that the author is the Principal Investigator/Project Coordinator for the study are not adequate qualification statements.

 EXAMPLE 1: I am qualified because I have worked in this area for the last six years.
 I was a member of the team that conceptualized this project and have been actively involved in all aspects of its execution, including the evaluation of outcomes described in this presentation.

-EXAMPLE 2: I am qualified because I have been the principal or co-principal of multiple federally funded grants focusing on the implementation of evidence based practice for behavioral and chronic health conditions. the development of strategies for diffusion of innovation in public behavioral health treatment settings has been among my scientific interests.
+EXAMPLE 2: I am qualified because I have been the principal or co-principal investigator of multiple federally funded grants focusing on the implementation of evidence-based practice for behavioral and chronic health conditions.
+The development of strategies for diffusion of innovation in public behavioral health treatment settings has been among my scientific interests.